 Valve is getting into the handheld gaming space with the launch of the new Steam Deck.
 It’s basically a gaming computer that you can hold in your hands… or a PC that looks a bit like a Nintendo Switch.

-The Steam Deck goes up for pre-order starting July 16th, 2021 at 1:00PM Eastern, with prices starting at $399 for a model with entry-level specs.
+The Steam Deck went up for pre-order starting July 16th, with prices starting at $399 for a model with entry-level specs.
 But customers can pay more if they want additional (and faster) storage.
-The Steam Deck should begin shipping in December.
+The Steam Deck should begin shipping in

 The Steam Deck features a 7 inch, 1280 x 800 pixel touchscreen LCD display sandwiched between two game controllers.
 The screen has a 60 Hz refresh rate and supports up to 400 nits of brightness.

-Under the hood, the Steam Deck features 16GB of LPDDR5 memory, 64GB to 512GB of storage (more on that in a moment, and an unnamed low-power AMD processor which features:
+Under the hood, the Steam Deck features 16GB of LPDDR5 memory, 64GB to 512GB of storage, and an custom low-power AMD processor which features:

 - Power consumption: 4 – 15 watts